moosetechnology/DependencyConstraint/README.md

 - `moduleA canOnly <a-dependence> moduleB` -- moduleA can only depend on moduleB (apart from self dependencies in moduleA)
 - `moduleA onlyCan <a-dependence> moduleB` -- moduleA only, can depend on moduleB (apart from self dependencies in moduleB)

-The possible dependencies are:
+Possible dependencies are:
-- `access:` -- looks for `FamixTAccesse` between the 2 modules
+- `dependence:` -- looks for any dependency (`FamixTAssociation`) from a memberEntity in moduleA to a memberEntity in moduleB
-- `invoke:` -- looks for `FamixTInvocation` between the 2 modules
+- `access:` -- looks for accesses in moduleA to variables (attributes, parameters,...) of moduleB (`FamixTAccesse`)
-- `reference:` -- looks for `FamixTReference` between the 2 modules
+- `invoke:` -- looks for invocations from moduleA methods to methods in moduleB (`FamixTInvocation`)
-- `inherit:` -- looks for `FamixTInheritance` between the 2 modules
+- `reference:` -- looks for references in moduleA to class name of moduleB (`FamixTReference`)
-- `dependence:` -- looks for `FamixTassociation` between the 2 modules
+- `inherit:` -- looks for sub-classes in moduleA inheriting from super-classes in moduleB (`FamixTInheritance`)